 Junior Kindergarten: The Geographical World

-Pack your suitcase, and board the Junior Kindergarten Express, as we explore the geographical world around us.
-Our travels begin undersea, where we learn about oceans and what lies beneath.
-Then, we journey through America, learning about different landforms, and continue to Africa and France, discovering the people and cultures of these two fascinating places.
-Throughout the year, we meet Georgia O’Keefe, Anansi, Claude Monet and many other international figures.
+Junior Kindergarten students can pack their suitcases, and board the Junior Kindergarten Express, as they explore the geographical world around them.
+Travels begin undersea, where students learn about oceans and what lies beneath.
+Then, they journey through America, learning about different land forms, and continue to Africa and France, discovering the people and cultures of these two fascinating places.
+Throughout the year, students meet Georgia O’Keefe, Anansi, Claude Monet and many other international figures.
 Junior Kindergarten lessons offer children a unique passport to the world.